Atskyr/Atskyr/README.md

 I have a passion for :

-Graph Theory,Application in Finance,Machine Learning,Generating Alpha💪
+Quantitive Finance,Machine Learning,Generating Alpha,Game theory💪

 If you look for collaboration in these fields or happen to know anyone who shares the same enthusiasm, please kindly refer to me, thank you!